Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 Side Effects

-The most common side effects that patients experience are muscle aches, back pain, pain in the hands and feet.
-The pain from denosumab can last a few days up to a few months after administration.
+The most common side effects of this medicine are muscle aches, back pain, and pain in arms or legs.
+Joint or muscle pain from denosumab can last for a few days or in rare cases, for weeks or months.

 Tell Your Rheumatology Provider

-Some symptoms may occur normally while taking denosumab, however, you should notify your rheumatology provider if you have these symptoms while taking this medication: tingling of the hands or around the mouth, new pain in the jaw, or fevers or other signs of infection.
+If you are taking denosumab, call your provider if you have numbness or tingling of the hands or around the mouth, muscle twitches or spasms, new pain in the jaw or thigh, hip, or groin; burning or discomfort with urination or needing to urinate urgently, and fevers or other signs of infection.

-Updated March 2023 by Kristen Lee, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated March 2024 by Elizabeth Graef, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies